 Environmental consultants set strict limitations on the permissible levels of vibration and noise that could be produced by the contractors on site.
-In addition to localised mitigation aimed at protecting the collection, a 01dB noise and vibration monitoring system by ACOEM was installed to measure general levels of noise and vibration during the course of the project to ensures compliance with the predefined noise and vibration limits.
+In addition to localised mitigation aimed at protecting the collection, a Acoem noise and vibration monitoring system was installed to measure general levels of noise and vibration during the course of the project to ensures compliance with the predefined noise and vibration limits.

 Tailor-designed to meet specific monitoring needs

-Advantages of ACOEM 01dB monitoring systems include full compliance with noise and vibration standards on metrology for deployed sensors; LAN, WiFi or 4G networkable monitoring terminals; advanced trigger conditions that combine several devices on multiple indicators; and critical alerts sent by email and text messages.
+Advantages of Acoem monitoring systems include full compliance with noise and vibration standards on metrology for deployed sensors; LAN, WiFi or 4G networkable monitoring terminals; advanced trigger conditions that combine several devices on multiple indicators; and critical alerts sent by email and text messages.

 All noise and vibration data is logged and archived on a central server with remote access via any enabled device with secured authentication, while integrated processing software and automated reporting makes the process efficient and precise.

-For more information about noise and vibration monitoring solutions by ACOEM for sensitive projects including historic buildings, UNESCO World Heritage Sites, luxury hotels and cultural institutions, please contact us or visit 01db.com.
+For more information about noise and vibration monitoring solutions by Acoem for sensitive projects including historic buildings, UNESCO World Heritage Sites, luxury hotels and cultural institutions, please contact us or visit www.acoem.com.